 Her recent texts have addressed topics including lichen, pareidolia, ventriloquism, blurs, silence, and rocks.
-She edited the Whitechapel Documents of Contemporary Art anthology on ‘TIME’, and her book on Beverly Buchanan’s environmental sculpture Marsh Ruins (1981) is forthcoming in 2020, as part of the Afterall One Work series.
+She edited the Whitechapel Documents of Contemporary Art anthology on ‘Time’, and her book on Beverly Buchanan’s environmental sculpture Marsh Ruins (1981) is forthcoming in 2021, as part of the Afterall One Work series.

 Turning to Stone: Rocks and Ruination in Beverly Buchanan’s Environmental Sculptures